 Interactions with the family are good and all, but no one else can empathize with the annoyance and problems you face at work like your colleagues.

-So set a specific time where you all can video call through a private channel, maybe have a virtual lunch together?
+So set a specific time when you all can video call through a private channel, maybe have a virtual lunch together?
 Moreover, you can add to levity and laughter with online game-based group quizzes through apps.

 In a case study from the Bank of America call center, those employees who shared breaks together and indulged in casual fun discussions together were more successful with a 15-20% boost in productivity, a 19% decrease in stress levels, and even less turnover.